Fcornaire/TF.EX/README.md

 3. Create a `Mods` directory at the root of your Towerfall install directory if not done already
 4. Extract the `TF.EX` zip into the precedent `Mods` folder.
 5. You are now ready and the mod should be referenced and loaded by FortRise

+You have the option to change your tag in the in game option.
+You can also change the input delay but leaving it 2 is a good start.

 You should also be able to see 2 new versus mode: